rushi231/E-Commerce-Product-Page/ecommerce-product-page-main/ecommerce-product-page-main/README.md

 The objective was to build an e-commerce product page.

- IN this project you will be able to :
+ In this project you will be able to :

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page